WillowsDad/WillowsDad-Scripts/readme.md

 This is a simple Woodcutting bot that can either power chop, or bank if bank requires no pathing (both trees and bank are in view).
 #### Features and Setup
 - Banks should be tagged yellow
-- Trees should be tagge pink
+- Trees should be tagged pink
 - Bank deposit settings should be set to "All"
 - Can use dragon axe special
 - Only tested banking areas are